antoniolarosa/SalesTaxesProblem/README.md

 }
 ```

-Running time analysis in this method gives us a `O(number of taxes * number of products in shopping cart)`, which is a linear running time if we consider that number of taxes is constant:
+Running time analysis of this method gives us a `O(number of taxes * number of products in shopping cart)`, which is a linear running time if we consider that number of taxes is constant:

 ```
 O(constant * number of products) = O(number of products)
 ```

-Note that I don't want to make a new deploy if the rate of some tax change.
-That's why some information are configurable in appsettings.json
+I want to allow some update to the software without do a new deploy.
+That's why some information are configurable in `appsettings.json`.

 Now I can handle a lot of use cases.